 She holds a Master of Science degree in experiential education from Minnesota State University and a Bachelor of Arts in in environmental science and anthropology from the University of Notre Dame.

-Janie holds a Bachelor of Science degree in biochemistry with a specialization in molecular biology and a minor in environmental and sustainable studies from Loyola University of Maryland.
+Lisa holds a Bachelor of Science degree in cell biology and physiology and a minor in physical science from the University of Wisconsin Whitewater.